pragna09/NLP-Project-6320/README.md

 npm install
 npm run dev
 ```
-Open link in browser to view frontend.
+Open link in browser to view the frontend interface.

 ---